What are the EU rules about state aid?

 One possibility would be to argue that the steel industry was essential for national security, but it is far from clear the commission would accept that.

-This would mean the UK was no longer formally bound by the EU's state aid rules.
+If the UK left the EU single market, it would no longer formally be bound by the EU's state-aid rules.

 However, the EU is concerned the UK could use Brexit as an opportunity to undermine the single market, by giving its companies an unfair advantage.

-UK Prime Minister Theresa May addressed this concern in her Florence speech, saying both parties agree "trying to beat other countries' industries by unfairly subsidising one's own is a serious mistake".
+In her Florence speech, in 2017, she said the UK and EU agree "trying to beat other countries' industries by unfairly subsidising one's own is a serious mistake".

-After Brexit, Britain will still belong to the World Trade Organization, which also has state aid rules - members can impose tariffs on countries that excessively subsidise domestic industry.
+Aside from what is agreed with the EU, after Brexit, Britain will still belong to the World Trade Organization, which also has state-aid rules: members can impose tariffs - taxes on imports - on countries that excessively subsidise domestic industry.

 Could the UK be doing more now?